 Q2.1: How can I perform basic linguistic processing of my Croatian texts?

-The state-of-the-art CLASSLA pipeline provides processing of standard and non-standard (Internet) Croatian on the levels of tokenisation and sentence splitting, part-of-speech tagging, lemmatisation, dependency parsing, and named entity recognition.
-For Croatian, the CLASSLA pipeline uses the rule-based reldi-tokeniser.
+The state-of-the-art CLASSLA-Stanza pipeline provides processing of standard and non-standard (Internet) Croatian on the levels of tokenisation and sentence splitting, part-of-speech tagging, lemmatisation, dependency parsing, and named entity recognition.
+For Croatian, the CLASSLA-Stanza pipeline uses the rule-based reldi-tokeniser.
 There are also available off-the-shelf models for lemmatisation of standard and non-standard Croatian, and part-of-speech tagging of standard and non-standard Croatian.
 You can try out the pipeline at the CLASSLA Annotation tool website.

 The documentation for the installation and use of the pipeline is available here.